Must-Reads to Improve your Marketing Skills

 If you don’t want to be a coaster, you need to make sure you stay on top of your game.
 A good way to to do this is to mix up what you’re reading and make time for some high-value books that could help you add a few strings to your Marketing ‘career skills bow’.
 So, where do you start to boost your skills and ultimately excel in or move into your ideal Marketing job in Dorset?

 Having gathered recommendations and reviews, we’ve compiled a list for you to chip away at.
 I certainly haven’t read them all by any means, I’ve just cherry-picked the standout marketing books that come highly recommended.
-Some you’re sure to recognise but hopefully, they’ll be a few newer ones that you don’t and will catch your interest.
+Some you’re sure to recognise and hopefully, there’ll be a few new ones that you don’t to catch your interest.

 If you’re looking for a new marketing role – see our current marketing jobs in Dorset

 Here are the 28 best books to read to get ahead in marketing:

 ‘If Seth Godin didn’t exist, we’d need to invent him’ Fast Company

 ‘Seth Godin is a demigod on the web, a bestselling author, highly sought-after lecturer, successful entrepreneur, respected pundit and high-profile blogger’ Forbes

 Seth Godin is the author of thirteen international bestsellers that have changed the way people think about marketing, the ways ideas spread, leadership and change including Permission Marketing, Purple Cow, All Marketers are Liars, The Dip and Tribes.
 He is the CEO of Squidoo.com and a very popular lecturer.
 His blog, www.sethgodin.typepad.com, is the most influential business blog in the world, and consistently one of the 100 most popular blogs on any subject.

 Hooked: How to Build Habit-Forming Products by Nir Eyal